- Solar lentiginosis is a very common dermatological condition.

-Solar lentiginosis is a very common dermatological condition.

-Solar lentiginosis is a very common dermatological condition that occurs mostly in white people over the age of 40.
+Solar lentiginosis is a common dermatological condition that occurs mostly in white people over the age of 40.
 The condition involves the appearance of pale brown to dark brown spots on the skin called solar lentigines, liver spots, or age spots.
 Age spots are flat, usually oval areas of the skin that have increased pigmentation.
-In other words, they are darker than the surrounding skin.
-They may be brown, black, or gray in color.
+In other words, they’re darker than the surrounding skin.
+They may be brown, black, or gray.

 Although they can sometimes look like cancerous growths, age spots are harmless.
 However, treatments such as skin lightening or removal can be used for cosmetic purposes.
-The best prevention for developing age spots is avoiding the sun and wearing sunscreen.
+The best way to prevent age spots is to avoid the sun and wear sunscreen.

 Ultraviolet (UV) light from the sun is the primary cause of age spots.
 The pigment that gives your skin color is called melanin.
-UV light speeds up the production of melanin, which results in the darker skin of a tan.
-After years of exposure to UV light, melanin gets clumped in certain areas and is produced in high concentrations.
+UV light speeds up the production of melanin, which results in darker skin, or a tan.
+After years of exposure to UV light, melanin builds up in certain areas and is produced in high concentrations.
 This results in age spots.

-You can also be exposed to UV light in tanning beds.
-An artificial source of UV light is no different from the natural light of the sun.
+The UV light from tanning beds is from an artificial source but is otherwise no different from the natural light of the sun.
 The process of aging, regardless of UV exposure, also increases production of melanin and leads to age spots.

 Some people may be more susceptible to the formation of age spots because of their genetic makeup.
 For example, you may be more likely to develop lentigenes if you have fair skin and blonde hair.

 Solar lentigenes are harmless.
-Some skin conditions that may resemble lentigenes may be more serious.
-These include moles, melanoma (malignant skin cancer), keratosis (noncancerous skin growth), and lentigo maligna (a type of skin cancer).
+Some skin conditions that may resemble lentigenes may be more serious, such as:

-See your doctor if you notice the following characteristics in your skin spots:
+See your doctor if you notice any of the following characteristics in your skin spots:

 - very dark pigmentation